 Global Online (100 percent online delivery)

 3.00 GPA in a baccalaureate* verified with official transcripts from an accredited institution

-*For applicants with an undergraduate GPA of less than 3.00,conditional acceptance may be possible by submitting two professional letters of recommendation as well as a current resume indicating field experience and a listing of three references.
-All applicants who do not have a minimum 3.00 undergraduate GPA may be admitted conditionally and will be required to achieve a grade of "B" (3.00) or higher in each of the first two courses taken during the first semester of study.
+*Applicants possessing a 2.50-2.99 GPA may be considered for conditional admission if they submit two professional letters of recommendation, a current resume indicating field experience, and a listing of three references.
+Conditional admits must achieve a grade of B (3.00) or higher in each of the first two courses taken during the first semester of study

 |LAW 600 Law and Public Policy||3|